© Old Port of Montréal

 Move over, California and your turquoise pools and pink flamingo floats.
-Near the Atwater Market, on the banks of Pointe-Saint-Charles, you can rent giant swan pedal boats that will make a huge splash on the canal’s smooth waters.
-Or try out a little electric boat to admire the lush and industrial decor of the surroundings.
+Near the Atwater Market, on the banks of Pointe-Saint-Charles, you can rent giant swan pedal boats and make a huge splash on the canal’s smooth waters.
+Or try out a little electric boat to admire the lush greenery set against the industrial background.

 Anchored a few metres from the Atwater market, this floating café, which used to be an old barge, exudes a certain Parisian or Dutch je ne sais quoi.
 Enjoy cocktail hour on the roof with waves gently lapping in the background.
 A must!

-At sunset, historic industrial buildings make a perfect backdrop to this popular terrasse.
+At sunset, historic industrial buildings make a perfect backdrop to this popular outdoor meeting spot.
 Nothing beats relaxing near the water, cold craft beer in hand.

 At Parc Jean-Drapeau

 Hop on the metro and cool off at the beautiful green Parc Jean-Drapeau.
-Sandcastles, volleyball games and sun are all on the program, as are canoe, kayak, pedal boat and SUP rentals.
-Kids will have a hoot on the inflatable Aquazilla structure as they maneuver around obstacles, swish down slides and jump off platforms.
+Sandcastles, volleyball games and sun bathing are all on the program, as are canoe, kayak, pedal boat and SUP rentals.
+Kids age 6 and up will have a blast on the inflatable Aquazilla structure as they maneuver around obstacles, swish down slides and jump off platforms.
 Yahoo!

 East of downtown

 Le Village au Pied-du-Courant